JR-SFDC/Sensor/README.md

 ## Resources

 ## Description of Files and Directories
 Uses Lightning empApi and you need to setup the Platform event for this to work.
+You don't need the Enviro Phat sensor but the demo works a lot better if you do.

 SensorReading component: This will display the motion (z axis), temperature, pressuare and lux readings from your sensore.
                          The lux badge will change brightness correspoding with the lux level.